RunestoneInteractive/thinkcspy/_sources/StringsContinued/TraversalandtheforLoopByIndex.rst

 Traversal and the for Loop: By Index
 ----------------------------------------

-It is also possible to use the ``range`` function to systematically generate the indices of the characters.
+It is also possible to use the ``range`` function to systematically generate the indices (plural of index) of the characters.
 The ``for`` loop can then be used to iterate over these positions.
 These positions can be used together with the indexing operator to access the individual characters in the string.

 Consider the following codelens example.